gabriellikeswater/trunit/README.md

 3 - If you run into any problems just send us an Issue request on our Github page's "Issues"
     section and we'll try to help you out as fast as possible.
-This could mean you indirectly contributed to our program's code so It wont happen again to others, thank you!!
+This could mean you indirectly contributed to our program's code so It won't happen again to others, thank you!!

 ## 📶 What is "Playit.gg"?